onedr0p/cluster-template/README.md

    task cluster:ingresses
    ```

-🏆 **Congratulations** if all goes smooth you'll have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

 ☢️ If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over.

-🧠 Now it's time to pause and go get some coffee ☕ because next is describing how DNS is handled.

 ## 📣 Post installation